 How do you decide where to file your claim?
 You may have options in choosing between state and federal court, or in a different county or state.
 Some places are historically more or less conservative than others in awarding money damages.
 It’s important to know the best venue and jurisdiction in which to pursue your claim to maximize the value of your claim.

-Similarly, a defense attorney may try to move a case to a different jurisdiction more favorable to their point of view and less likely to award you money damages for your injuries, loss of income, pain and suffering and occupational disability.
+Similarly, a defense attorney may try to move a case to a different jurisdiction more favorable to their point of view and less likely to award you monetary damages for your injuries, loss of income, pain and suffering and occupational disability.
 An experienced personal injury attorney knows what jurisdictions are more favorable, and how to prevent defendants from changing jurisdictions.

 Settling too soon may result in less money and may leave you exposed.
 Insurance adjusters may seem helpful, but they are not your advocates.
 Their job is to settle your claim as quickly as possible for as little as possible.
 Before you sign any settlement release, you must fully understand what claims you are releasing and against whom.
 Does the settlement truly cover all elements of damage?

-A settlement must compensate you not only for your injuries and any expenses incurred because of those injuries such as medical bills, property damage and lost time from work, but must also include compensation for any long-term consequences from your injury including future medical expenses, future pain and suffering, and permanent impairment of your ability to work and earn money.
+A settlement must compensate you not only for your injuries and any expenses incurred because of those injuries such as medical bills, property damage, and lost time from work, but must also include compensation for any long-term consequences from your injury including future medical expenses, future pain and suffering, and permanent impairment of your ability to work and earn money.
 All of these factors are elements of damage for which you can be compensated if you are injured due to someone else’s negligence.

 It is also important to know if there are any outstanding liens that must be paid out of any settlement you receive.
 Health insurance carriers and workers’ compensation carriers will pursue reimbursement for any claims paid on your behalf.
 A personal injury lawyer can have more success in negotiating a reduction in these liens and thereby maximize your settlement because of prior experience with and a long-standing relationship with insurance carriers and medical providers.